LennyPenny/GOpload/README.md

 GOpload
 =======

-Simple file uploader for use Google App Engine and Google Cloud Storage
+Simple file uploader for use with Google App Engine and Google Cloud Storage